Starting Yoshinkan Aikido at The Makotokan Dojo

-The course aim is to train you ready for your first aikido shinsa (grading) in around six weeks.
-This is effectively your “start up” and following this you will join in with regular classes.
+Our aim is to train you ready for your first aikido shinsa (grading) in around six weeks.
+This is effectively your “start up” and following this you will fully integrate with the regular class.

 Read on, and if interested please call us on 07845 170080 to book your place.